 12-step facilitation counseling is intended to promote long-term abstinence by engaging recovering individuals with 12-step support groups.
 As suggested by the name, participants will complete 12-steps intended to teach them how to remain abstinent while building positive methods of coping.
 There are a number of different forms of 12-step meetings, including Alcoholics Anonymous (AA), Narcotics Anonymous (NA), Cocaine Anonymous (CA), and many more.

-Receive Addiction Therapy at a Professional Drug and Alcohol Rehab Program
+Receive Addiction Therapy at a Professional Drug and Alcohol Rehab Program in New Jersey